 – SPSs of the base layer bitstream shall have general_profile_idc equal to 1 or 2, or general_profile_compatibility_flag[ 1 ] or general_profile_compatibility_flag[ 2 ] equal to 1

-The derived sub-bitstream for an output layer set conforming to the Scalable Main or Scalable Main 10 profiles shall obey the following constraints:
+The derived sub-bitstream for an output layer set conforming to the Scalable Main or Scalable Main 10 profiles shall obey the following constraints: [Ed.
+(YK): Check whether all the SPS syntax elements referred to be below have been derived, and if not, either derive them or use the corresponding VPS syntax elements instead.]

+– All active VPSs shall have vps_base_layer_internal_flag equal to 1 only.
+[Ed.
+(YK): Why do we need the word "only" here and in many other places below?]

 – All active SPSs for the sub-bitstream shall have chroma_format_idc equal to 1 only.

 – CtbLog2SizeY derived from any active SPS for the sub-bitstream shall be in the range of 4 to 6, inclusive.